TrevorWheeler/busy-brisbane/README.md

-# ceramic-journal
+# Busy Brisbane
-App to keep track of the ceramic artist process (PostgreSQL, Vue, Node, Express)
+A place to find and share activities in Brisbane.
+(PostgreSQL, Vue, Node, Express)

 # START POSTGRESQL
+must have postgresql installed with "busy-brisbane" database created
 $ sudo service postgresql start

 # START EXPRESS SERVER FROM `SERVER` DIRECTORY WITH NODEMON